 Let’s check when to visit Gdansk to take advantage of the weather.

 When to visit Gdansk? – Spring

-If we consider meteorological seasons, spring lasts 3 months: March, April and May.
+If we consider meteorological seasons, spring lasts 3 months: March, April, and May.
 In March temperatures can be below zero, days are still short and there’s not so much sun.
 Weather in April is unstable and can alternate between sun and snow.
-Polish proverb says: “April the weaver – interweaves a little bit of winter with a little bit of summer.”.
+As the Polish proverb says: “April the weaver – interweaves a little bit of winter with a little bit of summer.”.
 In May plants and trees start to green and the day becomes longer.
 Days are warmer and warmer, and sometimes very sunny.
 Although spring is not the best time to visit Gdansk, especially March and April, late May is the month when the tourist season starts.

 Best time to visit Gdansk – Summer

 If you don’t like crowds June is perfect to visit Gdansk.
-It’s warm, days are the longest and probability of the rain is low.
+It’s warm, days are the longest and the probability of the rain is low.
 The temperature of the water in the sea is still low so it’s hard to swim but cold-resistant people might give it a try.
 July and August is a high season.
 It’s crowded and many hotels are booked in advance.
 Also, many Polish people choose Gdansk as a holiday destination.
 In summer it is warm and you can enjoy the sea with the temperature of the water around 18-19°C. Remember that July is the rainiest month of the year, so August seems to be a better choice.
-Last week of July and two first weeks of August in the city centre St. Dominic’s Fair takes place – one of the biggest fair in Europe.
+Last week of July and two first weeks of August in the city center St. Dominic’s Fair takes place – one of the biggest fair in Europe.
 Many events take place and the streets are very crowded.
 It might be difficult for sightseeing but you can enjoy the event.

-When to visit Gdansk? – Autumn
+When to visit Gdansk? – Weather in Gdansk in Autumn

 When to come to Gdansk? – Winter